 Relationships between parents, local communities and school strengthened.

-Parents better understand their children and are more confident to support them at home.
+Parents feel more confident to support their child's learning at home.

 Gay, G. (2000).
 Culturally responsive teaching: Theory, research, and practice (2000)

 NYU Steinhardt, Culturally responsive differentiated instructional strategies (2008)